gbouras13/hybracter/docs/install.md

 # Installation

 You will need conda and ideally mamba to run `hybracter`, because it is required for the installation of each compartmentalised environment (e.g. Flye will have its own environment).
-See below for steps on how to install conda and mamba.
+See the end of this page for steps on how to install conda and mamba.

-## Conda
+## Installing `hybracter` with Conda

 The easiest way to install `hybracter` is via conda.
 For inexperienced command line users, this method is highly recommended.